SimoneOdegard/reading-notes/README.md

 [Source](https://medium.com/@joegerlitz/whatever-happened-to-the-hang-in-there-kitten-230623ed6121)

 ### About me
-My name is Simone Odegard.
-I am 31 years old.
+I'm Simone Odegard.
 I graduated from the University of Washington in 2012 with a degree in Interdisciplinary Arts and Sciences.
-I have been teaching and coaching a competitive dance team for 6 years.
-Previous to that I worked in sales and service as well as apartment management.
-I look forward to what this class will teach me.
+I have been teaching and coaching competitive dance team for 6 years.
+Previous to that, I worked in sales and service as well as apartment management.
+I'm looking for new beginnings in the tech industry!

 Check out my [GitHub Portfolio](https://github.com/SimoneOdegard)!